Ultra23Ahan/custom-vanilla/README.md

 # Hello!

-This is a custom vanilla framework created by Ahan.
+This is a custom vanilla framework that I made.
 It uses the following tools:

 Babel \
 Terser \